fortedigital/ContentfulSchema/README.md

 }
 ```

-Attribute `ContentTypeDisplayField` is used to mark a property that will be used as an `Display Field` in Contentful.
+`ContentTypeDisplayField` attribute is used to mark a property that will be used as an `Display Field` in Contentful.
+Only one field for a given content type should be decorated with this attribute.

 Then in `Startup` file run content synchronization: